minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

     cats = "😺" * amount_of_cats
     greeting = f"{MESSAGE}{cats}!!!"

     raw = json.dumps({
         "address": address,
         "greeting": greeting
     })

     return [
         (set(), raw)
     ]
 ```

-The most important part is the return value we send back.
-TODO: ASK WHAT THE SET BEFORE RAW IS.
+The most important part is the return value we send back. :
 The final task of creating a boefje is adding the docker file to the boefjes' Make file.
 This file is located in boefjes/Makefile.
 Inside the *images* rule.
 We have to add our boefje's docker file.
 This is as simple as adding a single line.
 Here is what that would look like.